genai-rs/langgraph-rs/README.md

 ## Development Status

-🚧 **Early Development** - This project has just been initialized with basic structure.
-No functional conversion is working yet.
+**Development status:** Early development.
+The project currently provides only the basic workspace structure; no end-to-end conversion is available yet.

 ### Next Steps